Zooz/predator/docs/devguide/docs/myfirsttest.md

 In this section, we will walk you through the steps of creating a simple test in Predator.
 It will allow you to familiarize yourself with some basic concepts, before moving onto some more advanced features later on.

+!!! note
+    We will use the [Petstore API](https://petstore.swagger.io/) in the examples that follow.

 Adding a new test is easy.
 From the Predator web interface, choose **Tests** > **View Tests**.
 Then click **Create Test** and complete all fields on the form, like so: